TACC/demonspawn/readme.md

 * `system` is set to the current hostname.
 If you specify this macro, it is enforced that this run can only happen on that particular system.
 * `account` is used in your slurm script
 * `modules` is the list of modules that is loaded at the beginning of your slurm script.
-* `queue` is the queue name where the slurm script will be submitted.
+* `queue` is the queue name where the slurm jobs will be submitted.
+The demonspawn manager will make sure that queue limits are not violated.
 Queue definitions are currently hard-wired.

 ## Scaling setup